MaciejGrochowski93/currency-converter-json/README.md

 ## Technologies
-The project uses RestTemplate to parse Json into an object.
-RestController allows to execute methods located in Services (mostly on BigDecimals).
+The project uses RestTemplate to parse JSON into an object.
+RestController allows to execute methods located in Services (mostly calculations on BigDecimals).

 ## Getting Started
-In order to try out this application you could use a platform for APIs like Postman, and make your own calls.
+In order to try out this application you could use a platform for APIs - like Postman - and make your own calls.
 For example: http://localhost:8080/exchange/PLN/1000/EUR - This case shows how many Euros you could buy for 1000 PLN.